 At the brink of the pandemic, governments had to scramble to open phone lines and online self-assessments for people who believed that they might have COVID-19.
 Had certain technologies been in place, health experts could have virtually watched the virus spread, and then stopped it.
 Amidst an outbreak – whether it be COVID-19 or a regular flu season – health experts could use this technology to observe higher reports of coughing in affected areas, using the device’s data to find a correlation between when the symptom started, how quickly it spread, and then its possible origin.

 Test kits for coronavirus are limited.
-More are on the way, but in the beginning of an outbreak it’s important for health experts to administer as many tests as possible so that they know what they’re dealing with.
+More are on the way, but at the beginning of an outbreak, it’s important for health experts to utilize medical testing and administer as many tests as posadminister as many tests as possible so that they know what they’re dealing with.
 This is our best approach, but it feels clumsy in contrast to what is possible.
 It’s expensive and time consuming.
 Hospitals and clinics get flooded with potentially sick patients in hopes of a test.
 But if doctors already knew where the sick patients were, those patients could stay put, and – if the device’s data called for it – have the doctors come to them.

 New technology may not replace tests, but it could certainly assist in the knowledge of when and where to use those tests.
 If applied correctly, this technology gives health experts the foresight needed to thwart an outbreak – and, as we’ve seen, they need all the help they can get.